 Federal Inmate Charged With Possession Of A Weapon

-WILLIAMSPORT - The United States Attorney’s Office for the Middle District of Pennsylvania announced today that a federal grand jury in Williamsport indicted a prisoner at the Federal Correctional Institute Allenwood (FCI Allenwood) on the charge of possessing a weapon in prison.
+SCRANTON - The United States Attorney’s Office for the Middle District of Pennsylvania announced that Cornell Williams, age 25, an inmate at the Federal Correctional Institution, Schuylkill (FCI Schuylkill), was indicted yesterday by a federal grand jury for possessing a weapon in prison.

-The charges stem from an investigation by officers at FCI Allenwood and agents of the Federal Bureau of Investigation.
-Special Assistant United States Attorney Michael P. FiggsGanter is prosecuting the case.
+The charges stem from an investigation by FCI Schuylkill and the Federal Bureau of Investigation.
+Assistant United States Attorney Alisan V. Martin is prosecuting the case.

 # # #